signature-opensource/CK-Globalization/README.md

 We previously stated that a "more general" culture cannot precede a specific one ("fr,fr-ca" is "fr").
 Now let's consider the "more than one specific cultures" case: "fr-ca, fr-ch".
-This makes sense: before falling back to the general "fr", the user would like to have a canadian or switzerland specific resource.
+This makes sense: before falling back to the general "fr", the user would like to have a Canadian or Switzerland specific resource.
 But what about this: "fr-ca, es, fr-ch"?
 This doesn't make sense for translations (and is rather strange for selection) but "fr-ch" appears, it would be annoying to purely ignore it.

 The normalization described below handles all these case.